nearprotocol/stakewars/README.md

-# **April 27th 2020 update: Stake Wars is back**
+# **May 19th 2020 update: Stake Wars Episode II, Return of the Validators**
+Stake Wars Episode II is officially live, see the [blog post](https://near.org/blog/stake-wars-episode-ii/) and the official [website page](https://near.org/stakewars/).
-NEAR Protocol is ready for the next step: launch Stake Wars 2.0!
-We learned a lot from running together the first Stake Wars, and we worked hard to release a NEAR node that is stable and production-ready.
+We learned a lot from running together the first phase of the Stake Wars, and we worked hard to release a NEAR node that is stable and production-ready.

 We are now ready to get into the next step: open Stake Wars to anyone!

-Stake Wars 2.0 will test the *delegation* of tokens from users to validators.
+Stake Wars Episode II will test the *delegation* of tokens from users to validators.
 Therefore, we want you validators to be ready for the action and involve you with NEAR Protocol community as a whole.

 The goals are:
 - for end-users, learn the principles of proof of stake, and build confidence with the concepts of delegation